-502.1.4.1 General: All insulating materials shall comply with Sections 1713 and/or 1714 of the Uniform Building Code.
+502.1.4.1 General: All insulating materials shall comply with Sections 2602 and/or 707 of the Uniform Building Code.
 Substantial contact of the insulation with the surface being insulated is required.
-All insulation materials shall be installed according to the manufacturer's instructions to achieve proper densities and maintain uniform R-values.
+All insulation materials shall be installed according to the manufacturer's instructions to achieve proper densities and maintain uniform R-values and shall be installed in a manner which will permit inspection of the manufacturer's R-value identification mark.
 To the maximum extent possible, insulation shall extend over the full component area to the intended R-value.